The Red-throated Parrot Finch

 Special considerations

-Because these birds may be prone to obesity and stress when housed in a cage, they should be kept in larger enclosures such as spacious aviaries.
+Because these birds may be prone to obesity and stress when housed in a cage, they should be kept in larger enclosures such as spacious aviaries; high-fat foods should be avoided.
+Other health problems may include: egg-binding, intestinal parasites (since these birds tend to feed on the ground) including coccidia, yeast problems (with damp cage floors), heat stress (if chased during hot weather), and air-sac mites.
 Larger enclosures with open areas will allow you to witness their fast and agile flight.
 These birds are sensitive to the cold and do best if housed at temperatures above 65° F (18° C).
 They are very fond of bathing and should be provided with regular bathing opportunities.
-Fertile hybrids have been reported between this species and the blue-faced parrot finch (E. trichroa), so be careful when housing these species together.
+Because they are "climbing birds" in the wild, they will appreciate some vertical perching opportunities such as bamboo and/or tall grasses in their enclosure.

 Breeding season